alsora/ros2-tensorflow/README.md

 ## Requirements

-In order to build the `ros2-tensorflow` package, the following dependencies are used
+In order to build the `ros2-tensorflow` package, the following dependencies are needed

 Required dependencies:
  - [OpenCV Python](https://pypi.org/project/opencv-python/)